kyma-project/kyma/docs/helm-broker/08-01-configure-hb.md

   Cluster-wide bundles
   </summary>

-  1. [Create a repository](#details-create-a-bundles-repository) with your bundles.
+  1. [Create a repository](#details-create-addons-repository) with your addons.
 To complete this tutorial step by step, use the existing [bundles](https://github.com/kyma-project/bundles/tree/master/bundles) repository.
   2. [Install Kyma](/root/kyma/#installation-installation) locally or on a cluster.
-  3. Create the [ClusterAddonsConfiguration](#custom-resource-clusteraddonsconfiguration) CR which contains URLs to your bundles.
+  3. Create the [ClusterAddonsConfiguration](#custom-resource-clusteraddonsconfiguration) CR which contains URLs to your addons.

   ```yaml
   kubectl create -f https://kyma-project.io/assets/docs/master/helm-broker/docs/assets/cluster-addon.yaml